-In the summer of 2008 Gettysburg College purchased custom furniture for Apple in order to maximize space so that all bedroom furniture can be accommodated in each room.
-Due to the size of some rooms it is necessary or recommended that one or two of the beds be elevated either to a half height setting using a "junior lost" bed set or full height using a regular bed set.
-Please refer to the floor plans posted online (in CNAV, MyHousing) to review the list of rooms where beds should be elevated.
+Apple Hall contains customized furniture in order to maximize space so that all bedroom furniture can be accommodated in each room.
+Due to the size of some rooms it is necessary or recommended that one or two of the beds be elevated either to a half height setting using a "junior loft" bed set or full height using a regular bed set.
+Please refer to the floor plans posted online (in CNAV, MyHousing) to review the rooms where beds should be elevated.

 Each bedroom has carpeting and built-in closet space, a desk, a dresser, and an extra-long bed (38 inches x 80 inches x 6 1/2 inches) for each resident.
 Students may loft or bunk their beds by acquiring the additional pieces necessary to do so.
 These pieces will be available in your building lobby during the first several weeks of the fall semester.
+During the rest of the year, the pieces can be requested by submitting a Facilities Helpdesk request.
 There is approximately 15 inches between the floor and the bottom of the bed.
 To gain additional storage space below the bed, students may use bed risers.

 The common area furniture consists of a sofa, a chair and a coffee table.

-The third floor of Apple Hall (apartments 300-308) is loft apartments.
+The third floor of Apple Hall (apartments 300-308) contains loft apartments.
 There are stairs within each unit that lead to additional sleeping areas on a second floor.